 August 9th, 2007 - Germany (title: <em>Zehn Kanus, 150 Speere und drei Frauen</em>)

 - Video/DVD release date

 - Best Film - AFI Awards 2006 Best Director - AFI Awards 2006 Best Original Screenplay - AFI Awards 2006 Best Cinematography - AFI Awards 2006 Best Editing - AFI Awards 2006 Best Sound - AFI Awards 2006

 Ten Canoes is de Heer's 11th film.

-The characters in Ten Canoes are all played by Yolngu people, members of the Ramingining community from the Arafura swamp in north-eastern Arnhem Land.
+The characters in Ten Canoes are all played by Yolngu people, members of the Ramingining community in north-eastern Arnhem Land.

 Disclosure: I might get commissions for purchases made through some of the links.

 Browse a list of Aboriginal film suppliers and distributors

 Use the Aboriginal film timeline to discover films you never heard of.